My last electricity bill was $1,434.56 — yep, you read that right!

 If you are shopping around for a good price, this is a good question to ask your supplier.

-As earlier mentioned, there are various factors to be considered when deciding the type of system to install.
+As earlier mentioned, there are various factors to be considered when deciding the type of solar power system to install.
 I suggest you visit an approved solar panel retailer who will be able to offer more accurate estimates of the cost and payback period.
 You will also get a better view of electricity consumption patterns in your local area.

 It’s also important to visit a retailer that you trust or compare data from various retailers because most of them will always claim they are the best.
 If you opt for the storage battery, we recommend that you choose smaller storage batteries for now as this option has a faster payback and smaller capital outlay.